Wikia/guidelines/APIDesign/README.md

    provided in the body of the request.
  * `PUT`: modify a resource at the specified URI with the representation provided.
-If the resource does not exist it will be created. `PUT` operations should be idempotent.
+If the resource does not exist it will be created. `PUT` operations need to be idempotent.
- * `DELETE`: Delete the resource identified by the URI. `DELETE` operations should be idempotent.
+ * `DELETE`: Delete the resource identified by the URI. `DELETE` operations need to be idempotent.

-If identical `PUT` or `DELETE` operations are repeated against a resource they may have different HTTP status codes and headers but they should *not* change the system state on the server.
+If identical `PUT` or `DELETE` operations are repeated against a resource they may have different HTTP status codes and headers but they will *not* change the system state on the server.

-All content responses should support conditional `GET` to avoid sending full resource representations.
+All content responses will support conditional `GET` to avoid sending full resource representations.
 Conditional `GET` can be used to save both bandwidth and server resources.